emfinfo/playlib/README.md

 # playlib 2.8.3 - november 2020
-A small library to help use of Play framwork with session and return of results.
+A small library to help use of Play framework with session and return of results.

 You can download and open this project in NetBeans 8.x to 11.x.
 It's a Java 8 maven project.
 So, dependencies are loaded automaticly from maven central.